BryanMurphy02/mindful-moments/README.md

 - AI analysis of journal entries to visualize emotional patterns
 - Incentive system to promote daily journaling
 - Compatibility with iOS and iPadOS devices

+## Sample Questions
+- REPLACE THIS WITH EXAMPLE QUESTIONS/PROMPTS FROM THE APP

 ## Installation